H-SAF/5th_hsaf_user_Workshop/README.md

+# Disclaimer

+The information in this GitHub page is intended for the training activities developed and organized through time by the H SAF consortium.
+Some material may refer to discontinued H SAF products and the scripts may use superseded versions of the required Python packages.
+The information and the material are provided on a “as is” basis and will be not updated/maintained in the future, hence it may not work as expected.
+The user is referred to the new updated material provided by the consortium.
+For any further inquiries, contact the H SAF user support at us_hsaf@meteoam.it

 # 5th H SAF User Workshop

 The 5th H SAF User Workshop supported by [EUMeTrain](http://eumetrain.org/) will be held in online in January 24-28 2022.
 This repository contains instructions, code examples and links to data sets used on the demonstration session of the workshop (Friday, 28th January 2022).